burakkoc5/falimatik/README.md

 A FastAPI-based horoscope and lucky numbers API that provides daily horoscopes and personalized lucky numbers using interface-based design.

-> This project was developed with assistance from [Cursor](https://cursor.com/), an AI pair programming tool.
+> This project was developed entirely by [Cursor](https://cursor.com/), an AI pair programming tool.

 ## Features